Dots Leadership Solutions

 Retool

-Focused at the role level, this step involves reviewing the scope and depth of each job in the team to determine what work is critical and what work may be less necessary or could be done differently.
-Look for odd hand-offs or ‘busy’ work, eliminate this low value work and replace with work that provides a greater contribution for the team.
-Expand accountabilities and give employees the opportunity to learn new skills; job expansion can also help with raising employee engagement, provided the person is not overworked.
+We look for odd hand-offs or ‘busy’ work and establish new ways to eliminate this low value work.
+This give you time back to replace with work that provides a greater contribution for the team.
+Expanded accountabilities and providing employees the opportunity to learn new skills; job expansion can also help with raising

 Align the Boxes